* Renesas’ plan for a big acquisition spurs financing concerns

-TOKYO, Sept 3 (Reuters) - Japan’s Nikkei fell on Monday morning as renewed trade worries dented risk appetites, while Renesas Electronics tumbled on concerns about how it would finance its announced plan to purchase a U.S. chipmaker.
+TOKYO, Sept 3 (Reuters) - Japan’s Nikkei fell on Monday as renewed trade worries hurt sentiment, while Renesas Electronics tumbled on concerns about how it would finance its plan to purchase a U.S. chipmaker.

 U.S. President Donald Trump said on Saturday there was no need to keep Canada in the North American Free Trade Agreement and warned Congress not to meddle with the trade negotiations or he would terminate the trilateral trade pact altogether.

-Hiroyuki Fukunaga, chief executive of Investrust, said that with U.S.-Japan trade talks this month, “this news suggests a discouraging outlook for us,” adding that many investors are staying on the sidelines for now.
+Hiroyuki Fukunaga, chief executive of Investrust, said given the U.S.-Japan trade talks this month, “this news suggests a discouraging outlook for us,” adding that many investors are staying on the sidelines for now.

-He added that there are concerns that Trump will ask Japan to take specific steps to lower its trade deficit with the United States.
+He said there are concerns that Trump will ask Japan to take specific steps to lower its trade deficit with the United States.

-Renesas Electronics Corp dropped 6 percent after saying it is considering buying U.S. chipmaker Integrated Device Technology Inc as it beefs up its business in chips for self-driving cars and seeks new growth areas.
+Renesas Electronics Corp dived 6.4 percent after saying it is considering buying U.S. chipmaker Integrated Device Technology Inc as it beefs up its business in chips for self-driving cars and seeks new growth areas.

-Retail and food stocks gained ground, with Seven & i Holdings rising 0.9 percent and Kikkoman Corp <2801.T. up 1.6 percent.
+Retail and food stocks advanced, with Seven & i Holdings rising 0.8 percent and Kikkoman Corp <2801.T. up 1.4 percent.

 The broader Topix dropped 0.9 percent to 1,720.31.
 (Editing by Shri Navaratnam)